xlab-steampunk/ansible-challenge/challenge-4/README.md

 [general prerequisites](../README.md#prerequisites).

 The challenge requires Ansible 2.15.
-You can tell Steampunk Spotter to act is you are scanning against Ansible 2.15.
+You can tell Steampunk Spotter to act as if you are scanning against Ansible 2.15.
 You have to scan the whole [ansible/](ansible) folder.

 ```shell